Zootility PocketMonkey: The TSA Compliant Wallet Tool

 Last weekend, I took the kids to the park to ride their bikes, and my youngest son’s brake cable slipped; so the handbrake would no longer work.

 I reached for my Swiss Champ; then remembered that I have been leaving it at home, since I started carrying the EvoGrip S17.
 That meant that I had no pliers to tighten the bolt.

-As I was explaining to him, that he would have to go old-school and pedal backwards to stop; I remembered my little wallet tool.
-I took it out of my wallet, saw that one of the hex wrenches did indeed fit the bolt, and I saved the day.
+As I was explaining to him, that he would have to go old-school and pedal backwards to stop, I remembered the PocketMonkey.
+I took it out of my wallet, saw that one of the hex wrenches did indeed fit the bolt, and saved the day.